coderangel117/Autofact/README.md

 To retrieve the database script
 ===================================
     Go to the doc_bdd diretory
-    you'll find MDC MLR files and the sql script download and import it in your SGBD
+    you'll find MCD MLR files and the sql script download and import it in your SGBD
 Contributors
 ===================================